pravien/-UFO-blog_entry/README.md

 ### Abstract

 XML is inefficient for transferring data over the network.
-The market today puts more value on the transferring speed.
+The market today puts more value on the transferring speed than ever before.
-By using JSON one can improve the transferring speed by 2 times.
+By using JSON one can improve the transferring speed by up to 2 times.
 IoT and mobile devices would benefit a lot from this..

 ### XML - General Information

-XML is one of the most, if not the most, spread out markup languages.
+XML is one of the most, if not the most, widely spread markup languages.
-It dates back to 1996 and it was created by W3C, which makes it quite old considering how fast the technology is shifting in today’s world.
 Since its inception, XML has been used as a standard for defining structured documents and data on the Internet.
-The design goals highlight simplicity, Generality and usability.
-It is a textual data format with a support for human languages, however it holds a set of encoding rules which make it both human and machine readable.
+The design goals highlight simplicity, generality and usability.
+It is a textual data format with support for human languages, however it holds a set of encoding rules which make it both human and machine readable.
-The structure of XML object might scare you off if you have not worked with it before, but it is just composed of one or more named elements organized into a nested hierarchy.
-Element itself is just an opening tag, some data in it and a closing tag which is similar to the HTML structure.
+The structure of XML object may not seem so human readable at first glance, but essentially it is composed of one or more named elements organized into a tree structure.
+An element itself is just an opening tag, some data in it and a closing tag which is similar to the HTML structure.
 A closing tag is the same as an opening one, except it has a slash (/).

 Here is a good example of what XML object looks like:
 ```